ImageOptim/libimagequant/imagequant-sys/README.md

    The C API is exposed by a separate package called [`imagequant-sys`](https://github.com/ImageOptim/libimagequant/tree/main/imagequant-sys).
 3. Run `cargo build --release`

-   This will build `target/release/libimagequant.a` or `target\release\libimagequant.lib` that you can use for static linking.
+   This will build `target/release/libimagequant_sys.a` or `target\release\libimagequant_sys.lib` that you can use for static linking.
    Please don't worry about the size of the `.a` file.
 It includes a few unused objects.
 It only adds 500KB when linked.
 Use Link-Time-Optimization (LTO) option in your compiler, and/or add `-Wl,--as-needed` to linker flags if necessary.
+You can make the binary a bit smaller by building with `cargo +nightly build --target $TARGET_ARCH --release -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort`.

 The repository includes an Xcode project file that can be used on iOS and macOS.